Affording Immunotherapy: Strategies for Canadians

 Yukon$0

-Various factors that influence the cost of immunotherapy include:
+Various factors that influence the cost:

-Type of Immunotherapy: Different immunotherapy methods come at different price tags.
+Type of Immunotherapy: Different methods come at different price tags.
 Checkpoint inhibitors like pembrolizumab and nivolumab (Opdivo) are generally more expensive than other options like cancer vaccines or CAR T-cell therapy.

 Individual Circumstances: Your unique medical situation also affects the cost.
 For instance, if you’re dealing with a rare cancer or have exhausted other treatment options, immunotherapy may be the last resort, potentially increasing the expense.